What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Creating STR-2022

 From the list of 5,500 sentence pairs, we generated 11,000 unique 4-tuples (each 4-tuple consists of 4 distinct sentence pairs) such that each sentence pair occurs in around eight 4-tuples.\footnote{The tuples were generated using the BWS scripts provided by \citet{kiritchenko2017best}: \url{http://saifmohammad.com/WebPages/BestWorst.html}.}

-The task, as presented to annotators, heavily borrows from the bigram relatedness task of \citet{asaadi2019big}.
-Annotators were asked to judge the closeness in meaning of sentence pairs.
-In our framing of the task, we did not use detailed or technical definitions, rather we provided brief and easy to follow instructions, gave examples, and encouraged annotators to rely on their intuitions of the English language to judge relative closeness in meaning of sentence pairs.
+In our framing of the task, we did not use detailed or technical definitions; rather, we provided brief and easy-to-follow instructions, gave examples, and encouraged annotators to rely on their intuitions of the English language to judge relative closeness in meaning of sentence pairs (similar to Asadi et al.'s (\citeyear{asaadi2019big}) work on bigrams).
+Annotators were asked to judge the ``\textit{closeness in meaning of sentence pairs}''.
+Inspired by early work in linguistics on cohesion in text \cite{halliday1976cohesion}, we also specified that: ``\textit{Often sentence pairs that are more specific in what they share tend to be more related than sentence pairs that are only loosely about the same topic}" and "\textit{If a sentence has more than one interpretation, consider that meaning which is closest to the meaning of the other sentence in the pair.}" This is inline with application scenarios where often relatedness is to be determined between sentences from the same document.
 The full questionnaire is included in the supplementary material.